JoergBusch/Mark/README.md

 Mark celebrates a hot streak with you and cheers you up after a couple of losses.

 To lighten up things, Mark can provide you you with some trivia about a Champion together with a random skin you might not know yet (and might wanna buy).
-There are some old one that still look great and have some hilarious splash arts.
+There are some old ones that still look great and have some hilarious splash arts.

 In upcoming versions Mark's goal is to further connect a small Discord community of LoL fans.